eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Deterministic Key Material {#deterministic-key-material}

 All keys are deterministically derived from attestation procedure inputs via domain-separated HKDF invocations.
 Notation: `HKDF-Extract(salt, IKM)` then `HKDF-Expand(PRK, info, L)`.
-The attestation procedure identifier is appended to the `salt` in all derivations to ensure session uniqueness.
+The Exchange Identifier is appended to the `salt` in all derivations to ensure session uniqueness.

 - **Phase 1 MAC key (Attester artifact MAC)**